Posted on 27th September '16 in MAP Monitoring - Comments

 WHERE DID IT COME FROM?

 A decade ago, the hurdle to selling online was a big one.
-It was a space reserved for the younger, less risk-adverse, early adopter types.
+It was a space reserved for the younger, less risk-averse, early adopter types.
 There were limited services targeting new retail businesses and existing brick-and-mortar shops wanting to make the switch online.
 You were on your own.

 Yet, technology is an amazing thing that’s grown and developed quickly - almost too quickly.
 Now there are services like Shopify, Magento, eBay and Amazon storefronts that make selling online a breeze by removing the barriers to entry and by minimizing risk.
 Not to mention the many other peripheral and niche services specifically catering to online retailers.
-There’s no point to try to fight the online world, but learn the ropes to work with it - the amount of online sellers is now too enormous.
+There’s no point in trying to fight the online world, but learn the ropes to work with it - the amount of online sellers is now too enormous.

-Because of this, brands and distributors often mistrust the online guys since they’re selling their products at lower price.
+Because of this, brands and distributors often mistrust the online guys since they’re selling their products at lower prices.
 With the ability to compare products across the web and all the pricing intelligence software, the discounting will eventually spread through a brand’s seller network quickly.
 The problem is that the 'best price' business practice creates a race to the bottom and misguided sellers will ultimately erode a brand's image.
 There's no longevity.

 Since it's now incredibly easy to put products online and discount, minimum advertised price (MAP) policies started to show up on the scene to control the downward spiral.